flaneurette/Harden-Windows-OS-Firewall/README.md

 # More security

 > TIP: This is especially effective on public (untrusted) networks.
-Have a spare notebook, with all incomming ports closed when using public networks.
+Have a spare notebook, with all incoming ports closed when using public networks.
 Also, for office/LAN security, this is excellent practice.
 It prevents attacks from compromising an antire network or subnet. (very wanted by attackers)

 By default, Windows OS allows many incoming services to connect to **any** port from **any** destination.
 This is very **bad/lazy** security practice.
 Most people have dozens of open ports on their Windows machine, by **default**.